Linaalq/Udacity-Navigation-Project/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ## 🍌 Implementation
 The project was solved by making minor modifications to the DQN code provided as part of the Deep Q-Networks lesson.
-Where the details are mentioned in the following [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+Where the details of Deep Q-Networks are mentioned in the following [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).

 ## 🍌 Getting Started
 ### Step 1